The Bee Gees and Chuck Berry Performing “Reelin’ and Rockin'” Is What You Need

 On this occasion Berry, clad in fabulous multi-colored patchwork trousers, begins to perform his composition with his song.
 It’s not until the 2 1/2-minute mark that he’s joined by Barry Gibb, Robin Gibb and Maurice Gibb as the now-foursome brings it home, followed by a reprise.

-With over 400 episodes produced over a decade, The Midnight Special‘s original pilot and dozens of performances will be officially released to stream, many available for the first time in nearly fifty years.
+With over 400 episodes produced over a decade, The Midnight Special‘s original pilot and dozens of performances are being officially released to stream, many available for the first time in fifty years.

 Related: Our feature on some great rock performances on the series including numbers by Faces, Peter Frampton and the Guess Who